franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 1. For the years 2020 and 2021, data was missing for May.
 Due to the COVID-19 pandemic, buoys those years were installed later than normal and that data is missing.
 Averages that are calculated for May in this project, for this reason, are 3-year averages versus the standard 5-year averages for the rest of the months in the range.

-2. Many of the fields in the original raw data were listed as "99" or "999" in situations where this reading seemed inaccurate.
+2. Many of the fields in the original raw data were listed as "99" or "999" in situations where the readings seemed inaccurate.
 To verify the data integrity, I reached out to a representative from the National Buoy Data Center to verify the readings.
 After a follow-up with NOAA, it was confirmed that readings of "99" or "999" were situations where the data was not recorded or there was a technical error with the buoy.
 In these situations (which occurred inconsistently across all categories) the data fields were replaced with a "null" value.

 ## Data Cleaning and Manipulation